Primordial Black Hole Hot Spots and Nucleosynthesis: Discussion and Conclusion

-We have also neglected an effect relevant to the discussion of photodissociation that would lead to an increase in the effect of hot spots on the results we presented here.
-In particular, we have neglected the fact that the Universal spectrum we used in Sec.~\ref{sec:universal} to estimate the {\em reprocessing} of high-energy photons into low-energy ones after scattering off the thermal plasma might be underestimated for energies slightly below the pair-creation threshold but above the binding energy of light nuclei, corresponding to the photodissociation threshold.
-In that energy range (particularly relevant for PBHs with masses $\mathcal O(10^{12}-10^{13})\mathrm{g}$) the secondary flux of Hawking emitted low energy photons may dominate over the expected universal flux calculated from Eq.~\eqref{eq:uni}~\cite{Poulin_2015,Luo_2021}.
-Because this flux can be strongly affected by the presence of the hot spot in the MeV-GeV range, relying on the universal flux corresponds to underestimating the effect of the hot spot on the existing constraints.
+Finally, we would like to emphasize that the results we have derived, using for simplicity the universal flux of Eq.~\eqref{eq:uni} as the basic ingredient to derive BBN constraints, are conservative.
+Indeed, this spectrum happens to be underestimated for photons with energies slightly below the pair-creation threshold but above the binding energy of light nuclei, corresponding to the photodissociation threshold.
+In that energy range (particularly relevant for PBHs with masses $\mathcal O(10^{12}-10^{13})\mathrm{g}$) the actual flux of low energy photons is expected to dominate over the expected universal flux calculated from Eq.~\eqref{eq:uni}~\cite{Poulin_2015,Luo_2021}.
 Obtaining the exact spectrum accounting for this effect requires solving a Boltzmann equation for the emitted photons~\cite{Luo_2021}, a level of sophistication that we keep for future work, given that the few aforementioned simplifications used in this work may already affect the results to a similar degree.

-The evaporation of PBHs and the effect of this upon cosmology and particle physics has, for a long time, been treated in a homogeneous and isotropic manner.
-Although recent works suggested otherwise~\cite{Gunn:2024xaq,Hamaide:2023ayu,Das:2021wei,He:2022wwy,He:2024wvt}, the possibility that the evaporation of PBHs needs to be thoroughly described locally before speculating on its global effect on cosmology, and the fact that localisation effects may occur despite the large number of evaporating PBHs per Hubble patch remain avenues that have been relatively unexplored in the literature.
+The evaporation of PBHs and its effects upon cosmology and particle physics have, for a long time, been treated in a homogeneous and isotropic manner.
+Although recent works suggested otherwise~\cite{Gunn:2024xaq,Hamaide:2023ayu,Das:2021wei,He:2022wwy,He:2024wvt}, the fact that localisation effects may occur despite the large number of evaporating PBHs per Hubble patch remains relatively unexplored in the literature.
 With this work, we hope to open the path to a new avenue of PBH phenomenology that aims to understand the exact effect of PBH evaporation on the surrounding universe.